The ability to understand and give legal consent to an action or arrangement.

 Person charged with a criminal offence.

-To suspend a court hearing to a future specified day or sine die.
+To suspend a court hearing, usually to a future specified day, but sometimes without setting a future date (sine die).
 Noun: adjournment.

-A person appointed to manage the estate of a person who has died without leaving a will, or the financial affairs of a person who lacks legal capacity.
+1. A person appointed to manage the estate of a person who has died without leaving a will, or the financial affairs of a person who lacks legal capacity.
 Fem: administratrix.
+2. A person appointed to manage an organisation or business in circumstances such as insolvency or maladministration.

 A written statement sworn on oath or affirmed before a person with authority to administer it, such as a justice of the Peace.
 The person who swears or affirms the affidavit is called the deponent.
 Affidavits must contain only facts which the deponent can prove.
 Generally, affidavits are required in court proceedings in place of statutory declarations.